Skip navigation

 For example, to suggest expresses the idea that the speaker is making a suggestion; to forgive expresses an act of forgiveness; and so on.
 Common performative verbs include agree, advise, apologize, forbid, forgive, insist, invite, predict, recommend, refuse, suggest, vow, warn .

-A fairly common mistake among English-language learners is to use performative verbs in the present continuous tense as in “I am promising I’ll arrive on time”), which sounds unnatural; you should say, “I promise I’ll arrive on time.”
+A fairly common mistake among English-language learners is to use performative verbs in the present continuous tense (as in “I am promising I’ll arrive on time”), which sounds unnatural.
+You should say, “I promise I’ll arrive on time.”
 Another example is saying, “I’m forbidding you to go;” you should say, “I forbid you to go.”
 Below are more examples.

 • The present simple with performative verbs